fnands/fnands.com/blog/2025/first-look-gpu-mojo/index.md

 ](gpu_device)
 ```

 And that's it!
 Let's call the GPU function.
 Here I will device the image up into blocks of 32x32 pixels, and then call the function.
 I have to admit, I have no clue what the best practices are for choosing the block size, so if you know a good rule of thumb, please let me know.
+I wonder if there is a way to tune these parameters at compile time?

 ```mojo
 gpu_function(